Itimoto/Pong/README.md

 $ node example-server.js
 ```
 > *You'll need to use sudo on Unix-based OSs due to security reasons.
 This is not recommended, but will function for a demo*

+---

+## Credit Where Credit Is Due
+Though Pong was made *(virtually)* from scratch, a good chunk of inspiration came from [Victor Zhou's *How to Build a (.io) Web Game* Series](https://victorzhou.com/blog/build-an-io-game-part-1/).
+In particular, the section on [frame interpolation](https://victorzhou.com/blog/build-an-io-game-part-1/#7-client-state)